QSDQSB/qsdqsb.github.io/_posts/2022-03-01-Day-One-of-This-Site.md

 -----

-As they say, where of what is past is prologue.
+As they say, whereof what is past is prologue.

 There are moments we do not want to forget, and moments we entreat ourselves to forget.